its-d/terraform-aws-eks-microservice-framework/README.md

 1. Ensure application workloads, Helm releases, or GitOps-managed resources are removed from the cluster (use your deployment tooling or Helm/GitOps processes).
 2. Remove Grafana Helm release or application Helm charts so PVCs unmount.
 3. Wait for pods, PVCs, and ENIs to be removed (verify in the AWS Console and/or Kubernetes dashboard).
-4. Run `make destroy ENV=dev`.
+4. Run `make destroy`.
 If Terraform still errors, inspect state and remove blocking resources cautiously.

 Notes:
 - The Makefile intentionally does not perform destructive in-cluster deletions because that requires kubeconfig and is often organization-specific.
 Use your standard application lifecycle tooling to remove in-cluster resources before running Terraform destroy.